ryanisaacg/mgpm/README.md

 To see if a package is installed, run the command `xclm has <name>`

 To see all installed packages, run the command `xclm list`

+To place the lib files for a project into the current directory (to get a copy of dynamically linked libraries, for example) run the command `xclm getlib`

+Unix systems where the install root is outside the home directory for the current user will require sudo.
+If using sudo, all commands must be run with sudo.